Communist Party of Korea: First attempt

 After several failed attempts to establish a communist party, the Communist Party of Korea was formed on 17 April 1925.
-It was established by members of the Tuesday Society(화요회,火曜會), and its Founding Congress was attended by 15 individuals.
-The congress established a Central Executive Committee with seven members and a three member Central Inspection Committee.
+It was established by members of the Tuesday Society (화요회,火曜會), and its Founding Congress was attended by 15 individuals.
+The congress established a Central Executive Committee with seven members and a three-member Central Inspection Committee.
 The following day, on 18 April, it convened the first meeting of the Central Executive Committee (CEC) in Kim Chan's home.
-The meeting delegated work responsibilities among the CEC members; Kim Chae-bong was assigned secretarial work, organizational affairs to Cho Tong-ho, propaganda work to Kim Chan, personnel affairs to Kim Yak-su, labour and agricultural affairs to Chong Un-hae, politics and economics to Yi Chin-hi and security to Chu Chong-gon.
-A decision on establishing a Communist Youth League was made at the meeting, and elected Pak Hon-yong as head of secretarial work, organisational work to Kwon O-sol, propaganda to Shin Chol-su, education and training to Kim Tan-ya, security to Hong Chung.sik, and the liaison brief to Cho Pong-am.
+The meeting delegated work responsibilities among the CEC members; Kim Chae-bong was assigned secretarial work, organizational affairs to Cho Tong-ho, propaganda work to Kim Chan, personnel affairs to Kim Yak-su, labour and agricultural affairs to Chong Un-hae, politics and economics to Yi Chin-hi, and security to Chu Chong-gon.
+A decision on establishing a Communist Youth League was made at the meeting, and elected Pak Hon-yong as head of secretarial work, organisational work to Kwon O-sol, propaganda to Shin Chol-su, education and training to Kim Tan-ya, security to Hong Chung-sik, and the liaison brief to Cho Pong-am.
 Cho Tong-ho was put in charge of making a draft constitution and bylaws for the party, and was sent to the Soviet Union in May 1925 to get official recognition from the Communist International (Comintern), which it received in May 1926.

 However, several communists ended up being imprisoned at a wedding celebration in November 1925.
 Several communists attended the wedding, including Tokko Chon and Kim Kyong-so, and became involved in a brawl with Japanese police in which they made their political views clear.
 On further investigation, the Japanese police managed to find several party documents and communist materials in the suspect's home.
 Ultimately, the Japanese police arrested an estimated 100 individuals and convicted 83 for illegally establishing a communist organisation.
 This effectively dissolved the Communist Party.
 Korea scholars Robert A. Scalapino and Chong-Sik Lee note that "The period immediately after 1925 was one of unending frustration and failure for the Korean Communists.
 Within three years, there no less than four attempts to establish a Korean Communist Party.
 Each rapidly ended in failure."

-The party became the Korean section of the Communist International at the 6th congress of the international in August–September 1928.
+The party became the Korean section of the Comintern at its 6th World Congress in August–September 1928.
 But after only a few months as the Korean Comintern section, the perpetual feuds between rival factions that had plagued the party from its foundation led the Comintern to disband the Communist Party of Korea in December of the same year.
 However, the party continued to exist through various party cells.
-Some communists, like Kim Il-sung went into exile in China, where they joined the Chinese Communist Party.
+Some communists, like Kim Il Sung went into exile in China, where they joined the Chinese Communist Party.
 In the early 1930s, Korean and Chinese communists began guerrilla activity against the Japanese forces.